Exabyte-io/documentation/docs/remote-connection/actions/overview.md

 Similarly, the [Remote Desktop](../remote-desktop.md) interface can be opened by following [these instruction](open-desktop.md).

 !!!warning "Finite response time of Web Interface"
-    In case the user needs to switch between either of the Remote Desktop and Web Terminal, it is usually necessary to wait for a few seconds before clicking on the corresponding option after closing the other one, due to the finite response time of our user interface.
+    In case the user needs to switch between either of the Remote Desktop and Web Terminal, it is usually necessary to wait for a few seconds before clicking the corresponding option on the user interface after closing the other one.
+This is due to the finite response time of our user interface.

 ## Open / Close Guacamole Sidebar